Michigan Lighthouses: Local’s 2026 Guide to 36 Best (+Map)

 William Livingstone Memorial Lighthouse

 Located on Belle Isle in the Detroit River, this historic lighthouse was built by famed Detroit architect Albert Kahn and is worth a visit.
-Sculpted out of Georgia marble, this 58-foot tall pillar at the north end of the island is the only structure of its kind, and pays tribute to Detroit businessman William Livingstone. an important figure in Great Lakes shipping history.
+Sculpted out of Georgia marble, this 58-foot pillar at the north end of Belle Isle is the only marble lighthouse in North America, and pays tribute to Detroit businessman William Livingstone — an important figure in Great Lakes shipping history.
+The Belle Isle setting makes this an easy add-on to a Detroit visit.

 St. Clair Flats Front and Rear Range Light